 - ENG 87, ENG 88, ENG 99, IT 98, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
-To determine if students must complete these courses, see Course Descriptions beginning on page 152.
+To determine if students must complete these courses, see Course Descriptions beginning on page 146.
 These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
 IT 120, Integrated Computer Applications is required the first semester.
-The competency prerequisite for this course indicates that students should have basic computer literacy including knowledge of the Windows operating system.
-In addition, it is recommended that students who do not keyboard at a minimum speed of 20 correct words per minute without looking at the keyboard take IT 98, Introduction to Keyboarding, concurrently with IT 120. - 3.
+The competency prerequisite for this course indicates that students should have basic computer literacy including knowledge of the Windows® operating system.
+In addition, it is recommended that students who do not keyboard at a minimum speed of 20 correct words per minute without looking at the keyboard take IT 98, Introduction to Keyboarding, concurrently with IT 120.
+These students should then take IT 109 the second semester. - 3.
 Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
 LE 100, Learning Techniques, is recommended for all students with a high school grade-point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
 LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less.
 All students placed on academic probation are required to take LE 100 the semester they are placed on probation and must earn a B- grade or higher to continue in subsequent semesters.
 Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 5.
 A minimum grade of B-is required in ACC 102 to continue the Accounting Financial/Managerial AAS degree into the second year.

 - 1. A minimum of 64 total semester credit hours as outlined below. - 2.
-A grade of C or better in all ACC courses. - 3.
+A grade of C or better in all ACCAAS degree core courses. - 3.
 Acumulative grade point average of 2.0 or better.

-Accounting (Continued)
+Accounting (Applied Skills) (Continued)

 Students are responsible to examine the course description of each course listed below for details of prerequisites, which must be satisfied before registering for the course.
-(See Course Descriptions beginning on page 152).
+(See Course Descriptions beginning on page 146.)

 Course # Title Credit Hours

-Religion See LDSBC Religion requirements on page 185
+Religion See LDSBC Religion requirements on page 177 0

-and Course Descriptions 8
+and Course Descriptions 8 8

-Total Reli igion Credit Hours 8
+Iotai Ken gion Credit Hours 8

-Collegewide ( Courses
+Collegewide C Courses

 COM 122 Interpersonal Communications 3

 ENG 101 Introduction to College Writing 3

 IT 120 Integrated Computer Applications 3

-MATH 101 3
+MATH 101 Personal Finance Math 3

-Total Col legewide Courses Credit Hours 12
+Total Coll egewide Courses Credit Hours 12

-Degree Cours es
+Degree Course es

 ACC 101 Financial Accounting I 3

 ACC 102 Financial Accounting II 3

 ACC 104 Fundamentals of Computer Accounting 1

 ACC 201 Intermediate Accounting I 3

 ACC 202 Intermediate Accounting II (Service-Learning) 3

 ACC 205 Integrated Computer Accounting 1

-ACC 207 Spreadsheets for Accounting 1

 ACC 211 Cost Accounting 3

 ACC 212 Managerial Accounting 3

 ACC 223 Income Taxes 2

 BUS 121 Business Law & Ethics 3

+BUS 199 Business Internship 2

+BUS 201 Principles of Management 3

-ENG 201 Intermediate College Writing 3
+ENG 220 Professional Business Writing 2

-MATH 104 Intermediate Algebra 3

-Total Deg ree Course Credit Hours 32
+Total Degree Course Credit Hours 32